Directors' & Officers' Insurance – What Buyers Need to Know

 What’s going on in the D&O market today?

 “I’ve been helping multinational companies manage professional and executive risks for more than 20 years.
 I led the team at Jardine Lloyd Thompson Canada (JLT) for nearly a decade, supporting a range of clients.
-I joined EQUA Specialty Risk Partners Corporation (EQUA) this year – I’m thrilled to be utilizing my experience with a company that truly cares about protecting their clients.”
+I joined EQUA Specialty Risk Partners Corporation (EQUA) in 2020 – I’m thrilled to be utilizing my experience with a company that truly cares about protecting their clients.”

 “The market for D&O policies has ruptured because of the rapid increase in claims.
 Policy language has been narrowed, coverage is further restricted, and exclusions are plentiful.
 The impact of mergers within the insurance industry over the past decade is becoming clear, emphasizing the need for a broker that puts their client’s risk strategy first.”

 “With over a decade of declining and depressed D&O pricing, many corporate insurance buyers benefited from insurers fiercely competing to capture a larger market share by broadening policy language and using their preferred weapon of choice, a price war.

 Now, in light of COVID-19, insurers are mounting losses across their global D&O portfolios and are re-evaluating their underwriting appetite.
 Entire portfolios are facing extensive underwriting scrutiny, which has translated into many insurers taking action.
 Here are a few of the things we’ve seen insurers do recently:

 - Withdraw or reduce capacity from specific loss-prone industry classes

 - Narrow the breadth of policy coverage

 I will not be surprised if further measures are taken as we move into 2021.”